AdonisLima/Tetris.js/README.md

 # Tetris.js
-A simple tetris clone made with JavaScript and HTML5 with the purpose of learn more about ES6.
+A simple tetris clone made with JavaScript and HTML5 with the purpose of learning more about ES6.

-Definetly not the most efficient implementation.

 Use the arrow keys to play.<br/>
 Demo: https://adonislima.github.io/tetriss.js